ButinVladimir/cyberiada/ROADMAP.md

 ## Crew member

 Each crew member has their own set of attributes, skills, equipment and augmentations.
 They can be boosted by boosters.
 Certain actions can kill them.
 To hire new crew members, special actions should be perform to find and hire new one with money.
 Depending on quality, crew members have different starting equipment, augmentations, attributes and skills.
-Attributes and skills cannot be above difficulty level.
+Attributes and skills of newhires depend on difficulty level.

+Crew members to be hired are generated depending on templates.
+There are templates for each faction and for neutral.

 ## Stats

 ### Level

 Each crew member has their own level.
-Level requirements do no depend on current city or difficulty level and are exponential.
+Level requirements do not depend on current city or difficulty level and are exponential.
 Reacing new level gives crew member one attribute and one skill points.

 ### Experience